 In 1779, Samuel Johnson observed: "Claret is the liquor for boys; port is for men; but he who aspires to be a hero must drink brandy."

-These days, heroism is found in martinis and the long bond.
+These days, heroism is found in coloured martinis and the long bond.
 Some twenty years ago, there was an article along the lines of "Real Men Trade Long Bonds".
-We would still go along with this and observe that the ten-year note, like Chardonnay, is for boys.
+We would still go along with this and note that the ten-year, like Chardonnay, is for boys.

-Most of the fashion in the shorter maturities has been due to Europe, which merits some review.
+Most of the fashion in the shorter maturities is due to Europe, which merits some review.
 Over the past 100 years, Europe's political and consequent financial instability made it a rare accomplishment to have a liquid money market, let alone a liquid market for long-dated issues.
-Perhaps when Europe abandons its dreadful and endless experiment in socialism (Moscow on the Maastrich), a big liquid market for long maturities will develop.
+Perhaps when Europe abandons its dreadful and endless experiment in socialism ( Moscow on the Maastrich), a liquid market for long maturities will develop.

-This could take a decade or so when eventually trading the shorter maturities will be relegated to those who have just reached the drinking age.
+This could take a couple of decades when eventually the trading of the 10-year will be relegated to those who have just reached the drinking age.